Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 A. No person may operate a watercraft unless at least one U.S. Coast Guard approved personal flotation device for each person is on board, so placed as to be readily available for each person.

-B. No person may operate a personal watercraft or specialty prop-craft C. No person may operate a watercraft 16 feet or more in length, except a canoe or kayak, unless at least one Type IV U.S. Coast Guard
+B. No person may operate a personal watercraft or specialty prop-craft

+C. No person may operate a watercraft 16 feet or more in length, except a canoe or kayak, unless at least one readily accessible United States Coast Guard